 Christmas lights review

-Have you ever seen that Christmas Lampoons movie with Chevy Chase, when he blankets his house with a billion bulbs?
-Well that is the House of Fraser, John Lewis and Selfridges.
-There must be a zillion squillion lights on those three shops alone.
-It's giving me sparkles in my eyes when I look away... it's so bright and white it's burning itself onto my eyeballs.
+Have you ever seen that Christmas Lampoons movie with Chevy Chase, where he blankets his house in a billion bulbs?
+Well, come down to Oxford Street in December and find the House of Fraser, John Lewis and Selfridges, because there must be a bazillion lights on those three shops alone.
+It's as if they've crumbled up the sun and dusted it down the street.
+They're so bright and white they're giving me sparkles in my eyes when I shut them.

-Covent Garden has got the biggest tree in town.
-It must be forty or fifty-feet at least, with cherry red tomato lights and bright white buttons, sitting in a big wooden pot that is bigger than a boat.
-The market halls are festooned with giant baubles fifteen feet across, all coloured in deep reds and golds.
-Sheets of white lights are strung across the street, with little droplets dripping down like snow.
+Covent Garden has the second-best tree in town -- even bigger than the one at Somerset House.
+It must be forty or fifty-feet at least, with cherry red lights and bright white buttons, sitting in a big wooden pot that is bigger than a boat.
+The market hall roof is groaning under the weight of baubles fifteen feet across (no joke!), plus jungle-sized sprigs of mistletoe, all mirrored up in bright reds, whites and gold.

 Have you been here?
 Are you going?Ask a question, or write your own review